emo-kostadinov/FitPro/README.md

 10. Start GUI [ionic serve]
 11. Make the code platform-dependent [npx build]
 12. Open the project in Android Studio [npx cap open android]

+## Conclusion

+Despite the full implementation of the project requirements, it can be significantly improved with new functionalities or a better user interface.
+The following improvements are planned for future development of the platform:

+ - Upgrading the user interface for easier and more favorable use of the application.
+ - Adding various themes as styling of the platform.
+ - Integration of application usage options via Smart watches and bracelets.
+ - Adding notifications from the application.
+ - Possibly adding a paid service to the application and corresponding integration of a payment method.
+ - Possibly providing access from any operating systems such as iOS.

 <img src="https://capsule-render.vercel.app/api?type=waving&height=140&color=gradient&section=footer" />